atreyeem99/ORCA-keywords/README.md

 - `orca_prop` Calculation of molecular properties
 - `soln25` index of refraction at optical frequencies at 298 K
 - `density` type of density requested
+- `DecontractBas` Decontract the basis set.
+If the basis set arises from general contraction, duplicate primitives will be removed.